-Pupils who are expelled from EQ3 shall be given a rehabilitation plan upon expulsion as developed by Administrative Panel at the time of the expulsion order, which may include, but is not limited to, periodic review, to ensure the scholar is complying with the rehabilitation plan as well as assessment at the time of review for readmission.
-The rehabilitation plan includes improved behavior, attendance and academic performance and shall include a date not later than one (1) year from the date of expulsion when the pupil may reapply to EQ3 for readmission.
+Pupils who are expelled from EQ6 shall be given a rehabilitation plan upon expulsion as developed by Administrative Panel at the time of the expulsion order, which may include, but is not limited to, periodic review, to ensure the scholar is complying with the rehabilitation plan as well as assessment at the time of review for readmission.
+The rehabilitation plan includes improved behavior, attendance and academic performance and shall include a date not later than one (1) year from the date of expulsion when the pupil may reapply to EQ6 for readmission.

 The readmission process will include a meeting with the School Director, to determine whether the pupil has met the conditions of the rehabilitation plan and/or whether the pupil continues to pose a danger to campus safety.
-The School Director shall make a recommendation the Governing Board for readmission unless there is a finding that the pupil has not met the conditions of the rehabilitation plan and/or continues to pose a danger to campus safety, in which case the School Director will recommend the student not to be readmitted.
+The School Director shall make a recommendation the Governing Board for readmission unless there is a finding that the pupil has not met the conditions of the rehabilitation plan and/or continues to pose a danger to campus safety.
 The Governing Board will make the final determination.
 These procedures shall be made available to the pupil and the pupil's parent or guardian at the time the expulsion order is issued.
-EQ3 is responsible for reinstating the scholar upon the conclusion of the expulsion period.
+Equitas Academy 6 is responsible for reinstating the scholar upon the conclusion of the expulsion period.